readium/webpub-manifest/contexts/default/README.md

-# Default Context for the Web Publication Manifest
+# Default Context

 >**Note**: This proposal is still a work in progress.
 For the metadata the idea is to have properties that can either work as literals or objects.
 [Examples for both are available in a separate Gist] (https://gist.github.com/HadrienGardeur/03ab96f5770b0512233a).

-The Web Publication Manifest defines a shared external context document hosted by the IDPF and based primarily on schema.org and its extensions.
+The Readium Web Publication Manifest defines a shared external context document hosted by the IDPF and based primarily on schema.org and its extensions.

 This context is meant primarily to: